brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-28.md

 according to distance, about the creek and the lake, and about the mist and the monsters.
 He told him about the guide he had met, but not his name and the Dark Lord did not bother to ask.
 He did look rather thoughtful though.
-Once Harry had finished, he spoke again."
+Once Harry had finished, he spoke again.

 "*I have read of ssuch placess, but I have never ssseen mine.
 It may be that I do not have one.
-Quite fasscinating, really."*
+Quite fasscinating, really.*"

 "*What do you mean, 'seen yoursss'?
-You have your own limbo?"*
+You have your own limbo?*"

 Voldemort smirked.

 "*Maybe.
 Mosst humanss do.
 The particular realm you walked in wasss your own private sssoul ssspace.
 Everyone'ss isss different.
 Everything in it iss sssymbolic, from the sssky to the lake to your guide.
 They all had personal meaningsss to you.
-Like a dream."*
+Like a dream.*"

 Harry frowned.

-"*The monstersss…"*
+"*The monstersss…*"

 "*Greyback'sss.
-Hisss possession of your body gave him enough accesss to your sssoul to plant trapsss."*
+Hisss possession of your body gave him enough accesss to your sssoul to plant trapsss.*"

 Then what about Carrigan, Harry wondered.
 He couldn't imagine the man being a trap or one of Greyback's creations.
 Could he have been a